-Being part of a condo or co-op means that you have bought a home that is part of a community.
-How much of a community, though, can vary from place to place.
+Being part of a condo or co-op means buying a home that is part of a community.
+However, how much of a neighborhood can vary from place to place.
 Regardless of which community you’ve joined, certain things are a natural part of buying a unit.
 One of these is reviewing the condo (or co-op) Board Meeting Minutes before you decide to sign on the dotted line.
-Many people grossly underestimate what meeting minutes reveal and make the grave mistake of skimming through them or ignore them altogether.
-Before you think these minutes aren’t worth your time, it’s a good idea to read about their role in the co-op and condo-buying process.
+Many underestimate what meeting minutes reveal and make the grave mistake of skimming through them or ignoring them altogether.
+Before you think these minutes aren’t worth your time, reading about their role in the co-op and condo-buying process is a good idea.
 We will give sample board meeting minutes examples and board meeting minutes templates.

-Reviewing condo and coop board meeting minutes is a critical step of the due diligence.
-We’ll explain everything you need to know about board meeting minutes from where to find them to how far back they go in this article.
+Reviewing condo and coop board meeting minutes is a critical due diligence step.
+In this article, we’ll explain everything you need to know about board meeting minutes, from where to find them to how far back they go.

-Meetings are recorded via meeting minutes.
-Those are small notes that ensure that everyone is caught up to speed on what happened, why, and any objections they may have had.
+Minutes record Board Meetings.
+Those small notes ensure that everyone is up to speed on what happened, why, and any objections they may have had.

 Condo and co-op meeting minutes give you a fantastic glance into the inner workings of the community you’re about to join.
-It will provide you with an idea of how the board or HOA works, what procedure the minutes tend to follow, and how much residents have in the way the community’s run.
+It will give you an idea of how the Board or HOA works, what procedure the minutes tend to follow, and how much residents have in how the community’s run.
 Of course, meeting frequency is also pretty good to know.

 Another essential thing to look for is any ongoing litigation or litigation results.
 This can let you know if there is any underhanded behavior you need to be aware of before moving in.